-Content can be created using a variety of mediums and platforms such as video, audio, eBooks and white papers, webinars and live-stream video, presentations and more.
+Content can be created using a variety of mediums and platforms such as video, audio, eBooks, and white papers, webinars and live-stream video, presentations, blog posts, and more.

 Blogging and social media can be included in your content marketing strategy even.

-If you want to learn what a content marketer is actually responsible for, I recommend you check out this post on CopyBlogger to get an insight.
+If you want to learn what a content marketer is actually responsible for, I recommend you check out this post on CopyBlogger to get a batter insight.

-The most important thing to remember with content marketing is that you're not trying to sell anything, but moreover, to provide incredible value and resource in order to entice customer interest and interaction, which will then lead them down your marketing funnels.
+The most important thing to remember with content marketing is that you're not trying to sell anything, but moreover, trying to provide value and resource in order to educate and inspire your customers to take action, and hopefully, lead them down your marketing funnels.

 Influencer marketing is a tactic, again, that hasn't been around for very long, but boy is it taking off.

 Its growth in popularity has been phenomenal in the digital marketing world, and when done correctly, influencer marketing can be very effective for any type of business online.

-So just in case, you're still at a loss with this, it means using industry leaders and influencers to catapult your message about your products and services to a wider audience.
+So, just in case you're still at a loss with this, it means using industry leaders and established experts to catapult your message about your business, products, and services to a wider and already keen audience.

-Here are some useful tools to help you with your influence marketing and outreach campaigns -
+Here are some useful tools to help you with your influencer marketing and outreach campaigns -

-OK, so if you have a business you'd like to improve online visibility for, the simplest thing you can do to ensure your customers can find you online, is to add your business to Google maps (Previously known as Google Places).
+OK, so if you have a business you'd like to improve online visibility for, the most basic thing you can do to ensure your customers can find you online, is to add your business to Google Maps through Google My Business (Previously known as Google Places).

-With your business firmly placed in Google Maps, your customers can find you easily, and even leave you valuable feedback for using your services, which will help you boost credibility and attract even more customers.
+With your business firmly placed in Google Maps, your customers can find you easily, and even leave valuable feedback about your business, which will help you boost trust, credibility and attract even more customers.

 I couldn't leave PPC out because it's a great strategy for businesses when the time is right.

 Again, if you're just starting out with your business, don't be tempted to blast your entire marketing or advertising budget on PPC, especially if you don't know how to use it effectively yourself.

 OK, so PPC is probably the quickest but not the most cost-effective way to get traffic to your website.

 If you're smart, you can create a very relevant and compelling offer, along with some great content and use targeted PPC ads to get people flocking to your offer.

 I would not recommend you start using PPC with the mindset that you're going to convert cold prospects into buyers immediately.
 That's not going to happen I'm sorry to say.

-I would recommend, however, that you use PPC to build your customer base, by offering a valuable incentive in line with your business offerings.
+I would recommend, however, that you use PPC to build your customer base, by offering a valuable incentive that is in line with your business offerings.

 I'd like you to remember that internet marketing doesn't have to be costly nor does it have to be a minefield.
-All of the strategies I've outlined above can be very cost-effective when planned and executed correctly.
+All of the strategies I've outlined above can be cost-effective through proper planning and execution.

 I want to wish you the very best of luck.